The Art of Presence: Diving into Shamatha and Vipassana for Six Weeks

 1st Week

-How to generally conduct oneself in a retreat
+Introduction to purpose and meaning of a retreat : How to conduct oneself in a retreat and between meditation sessions

 Exploration of the different types of meditative practices in Buddhism